JigsawStack/insanely-fast-whisper-api/README.md

 [Install fly cli](https://fly.io/docs/hands-on/install-flyctl/) if don't already have it

-Only need to run the first you launch a new app
+Only need to run this the first time you launch a new fly app
 ```bash
 fly launch
 ```